KatAshLey/program_basics/serverless.md

 # requirement for docker use???
 sls plugin install -n serverless-python-requirements

+# to install packages locally, check cloudwatch for any modules it may also need in requirements.txt
+pip install -r requirements.txt

 # ensure lambda runtime setting set
 AWS -> Lambda -> choose function -> runtime -> choose the same python version used to write

+# make sure that Docker desktop app is open and running before you package and deploy
+npm install
+sls package
+sls deploy

+# to force deployment
+sls deploy --force